GuanceCloud/datakit/internal/export/doc/en/inputs/logging.md

       # ...
     ```

+    ???+ info "About `ignore_dead_log`"

+       If a file is already being collected and there is no new log written within 1 hour, DataKit will stop collecting that file.
+During this period (1 hour), the file cannot be physically deleted.
+(For example, after using the `rm` command, the file is only marked for deletion and will be truly deleted after DataKit stops collecting it.)

 === "Kubernetes/Docker/Containerd"

     In Kubernetes, once the container collector (container.md) is started, the stdout/stderr logs of each container (including the container under Pod) will be crawled by default.
 The container logs are mainly configured in the following ways: